antoineboquet/greek-conversion/docs/information-loss.md

 ## Stability guarantee

-For canonical output and a fixed option set, every format is idempotent:
+For canonical output and one fixed, resolved option set, every format is
+idempotent:

 ```ts
 const once = convert(input, from, to, options);